ethancaballero/neural-engineers-first-attempt/README.md

 Interestingly, model learned dynamic adaptation of number attention hops (per each decode step) that seems to correlate with complexity of each decode step:

-values in 1st line are number of attention hops for each decode step values in 2nd line are output of each decode step
+values in 1st line are number of attention hops for each decode step;
+values in 2nd line are output of each decode step.

 The two lines are aligned below for visualization purposes:
 ```
 num of attn hops per dec step: array([ 1., 1., 6.,          1., 2., 1., 3.,       6., 2., 7.,  2.,  3.])